-Both of these will increase when taking T3 containing medications (direct effect from thyroid hormone) and tracking them will help prevent accidentally dosing yourself too high.
+Both of these will increase when taking T3 containing medications (direct effect from thyroid hormone) and tracking them will help prevent accidentally overdosing.

-In addition make sure to track your symptoms of Hypothyroidism (but don't base dosing off of these alone).
+In addition, make sure to track your symptoms of Hypothyroidism.

-The rise in body temperature and heart rate usually indicate an increase in metabolism (this is what everyone wants).
+The rise in body temperature and heart rate usually indicate an increase in metabolism as your body produces more energy and more heat.

 The rise in body temperature stems from an increase in energy production from improved mitochondrial function.

-This is from the effect of T3 on your mitochondria.
+This is from the direct effect of T3 on your mitochondria (11).

 The answer to that is almost always no.

-While it is true that Hypothyroidism can damage your metabolism, at most this usually leads to an excess of 10-20 pounds of extra weight.
+While it is true that Hypothyroidism can damage your metabolism and lead to weight gain, at most this usually leads to an excess of 10-20 pounds of extra weight.